Frequently Asked Questions

 As of what date is value determined?

-January 2, 2020 in the year in which the assessment is published.
+The first business day of January in the year in which the assessment is published.
 The assessment becomes final in the following year.
-If new or expanded improvements are built or if the existing improvements are destroyed during the year, the Department of Assessment will issue a revised assessment.

 How is the total assessed value determined?